reactjs/react.dev/content/docs/context.md

 </MyContext.Consumer>
 ```

 A React component that subscribes to context changes.
-This lets you subscribe to a context within a [function component](/docs/components-and-props.html#function-and-class-components).
+Using this component lets you subscribe to a context within a [function component](/docs/components-and-props.html#function-and-class-components).

 Requires a [function as a child](/docs/render-props.html#using-props-other-than-render).
 The function receives the current context value and returns a React node.
 The `value` argument passed to the function will be equal to the `value` prop of the closest Provider for this context above in the tree.
 If there is no Provider for this context above, the `value` argument will be equal to the `defaultValue` that was passed to `createContext()`.